 Super-duper started by creating parent/hub pages as initial silo pages.
 These give a proper introduction about the different types of chairs they offer and a summary of the underlying subject matter with navigation being informed by the sitemap design so users can easily jump to subtopics and quickly find the information they’re there for.

 Next, Super-duper built a set of pages beneath the parent/hub page for further SEO siloing, addressing unique and individual topics relevant to the overall theme of office chairs.
 They strategically utilized internal links and descriptive anchor text to describe exactly where the users go upon clicking.

 Topics included a mix of product, philosophy, research and opinions to give the reader a deeper diver into each product line or concept.

-3. Expanding the silo site structure
+3. Expanding the silo structure SEO

 Six months later, Super-duper decided to add desks to their product line (go big or go home) and extend the silo site structure further.
 Because of prior planning in their initial website development and a commitment to siloing, when it came time to add new content to educate their visitors, their site architecture readily supported scalability for the new desk silo.

 The prep work to start out with a solid foundation meant they saved time and money by avoiding a site wide navigation redesign.

 Importantly, from a search engine optimization standpoint, this also meant expanding their link structure and cross-linking which gave their pages and website more authority.